Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-80:
+New in this latest version release-81:

 1.)
-More situational edge-cases covered by the KopernicusWatchdog config mode.
+Yet more situational edge-cases covered by the KopernicusWatchdog config mode.
 In particular, multistar systems and systems with deep trees (moons of moons) are now much better supported.

 Known Bugs: